HiFaraz/node-playbook/README.md

 ### Problem / Context
 Deciding which cross platform framework to use is a waste of time.
 ### Recommended solution
 Use [Electron](http://electron.atom.io/).
 It is now considered stable as version 1 was released on May 11, 2016.
 It is backed by the makers of GitHub and Atom, and has a strong community.
+Electron apps build and run on Mac, Windows, andd Linux.

 ## Upcoming sections